auth0/docs/articles/authorization/concepts/sample-use-cases.md

 And if maintaining the roles and permissions for all of your customers becomes too unwieldy, you can also use the Auth0 API to create a module within your product that allows customers to manage their own RBAC, thereby reducing liability and cutting staffing costs.

-## Rules
+## Rules with authorization

-With rules, you can modify or complement the outcome of the decision made by the pre-configured authorization policy to handle more complicated cases than is possible with RBAC alone.
+With rules, you can modify or complement the outcome of the decision made by the pre-configured [authorization policy](/authorization/concepts/policies) to handle more complicated cases than is possible with [role-based access control (RBAC)](/authorization/concepts/rbac) alone.
 Based on the order in which they run, rules can change the outcome of the authorization decision prior to the permissions being added to the Access Token.

 ### Allow access only on weekdays for a specific application